-Learn about the design, deployment and maintenance of the infrastructure needed to generate and distribute electricity with a focus on the computing technologies used to operate modern industrial plants, and computer based measurement and control.
+Learn about the design, deployment and maintenance of the infrastructure needed to generate and distribute electricity.
+You’ll focus on computer-based measurement and control and the computing technologies used to operate modern industrial plants.

 - Part or full-time